dwellingnerd/demo-repo/README.md

 Hi there, this repository is just for practicing for myself, if you has any idea or opinion for me, please tell me directly and don't be hesitate, thank you in advance!

+## Subheader

+I'm watching tutorial on Youtube, and imitate her every single step of video.